 It might have been the size of the book or the style of how it was published, but there was just something about Clear the Clutter, Find Happiness that caught my eye.
 This book is smaller than your average book – it honestly fits quite well in the palm of my hand.

-This book is filled with so much great stuff, I feel like maybe I should have started reading the others first.
-I read it so fast, I was done in two days – it’s that easy to read.
+This book is filled with so much great stuff, I feel like maybe I should have started reading the other books first.
+I read it so fast, I was done in two days – it was that easy to read.
 To sum it up, I would say that Clear the Clutter, Find Happiness is all about encouragement and motivation to declutter, organize, and clean your space.
 It’s designed to be a “Pick up and go” kind of read, not so much as a linear read.
 I love how you can find tips and tricks throughout the entire book, not to mention great quotes.
 And of course it’s filled with ressources on how to make decluttering happen.

 “Clutter is what happens when you end up with when you have more stuff than you need.”